-See Add Tables for initial instructions on how to add tables to your site using the editing (WYSIWYG) toolbar, including instructions on how to add and configure table headers and scope (which are important for both responsive behavior and accessibility!).
+See Add Tables for initial instructions on how to add tables to your site using the editing (WYSIWYG) toolbar, including instructions on how to add and configure table headers and scope.
+Properly-configured table headers and scope are important for both responsive behavior and accessibility!

 About Responsive Tables